drschlotkin/Library_Manager/README.md

 # SQL Library Manager

-<a href="https://teamtreehouse.com" target="_blank">Team Treehouse</a> Full Stack Techdegree - Project #8
+## Details

+* Library application using Express.js with sequelize backed by SQLite database.
+* User is able to add, update, delete books.
+* Pagination and search feature included.

 ## Technologies Used:

-* JavaScript, Node.js, Express, PUG, HTML, CSS and SQL ORM Sequelize
+* JavaScript, Node.js, Express.js, PUG, HTML, CSS and SQL ORM Sequelize

 ## To Run This Project: